Epidemiology

 DEPARTMENT HIGHLIGHTS

-- Three pivotal projects—the DC CFAR, DC Cohort, and DC CTU—continued this year.
+Three pivotal projects—the DC CFAR, DC Cohort, and DC CTU—continued in FY 2025.
 Together, these grants advance HIV research, follow a large cohort of people living with HIV, and support clinical trials focused on prevention, treatment, and cure, all with the goal of ending the HIV epidemic in the United States and beyond.

-- The Institute for Brain Health and Dementia convenes experts from across the University and the community to examine and improve adult brain health through research, service, and educational activities.
-This year, the Institute hosted a screening of the Caregiving, a PBS documentary executive-produced by Bradley Cooper.
+The Institute for Brain Health and Dementia convened experts from across the university and the community to examine and improve adult brain health through research, service, and educational activities.
+In addition, in FY 2025, the Institute hosted a screening of Caregiving, a PBS documentary executive-produced by actor Bradley Cooper.

-- Faculty are innovating with The Autism Experience: A Public Health Perspective, a course that brings autistic community members into the classroom with students to address emerging public health issues through collaborative, community-based research.
+Faculty introduced The Autism Experience: A Public Health Perspective, a course that brings autistic community members into the classroom with students to address emerging public health issues through collaborative, community-based research.